Companies and organizations alike, in today's business world, are rapidly increasing their focus on Corporate Social Responsibility.

 Socially responsible organizations cultivate positive brand recognition, attract top-tier employees, and increase customer loyalty.

-Corporate Social Responsibility has become a significant aspect of a company’s brand and culture and is an essential element of public relations.
+Corporate Social Responsibility has become a significant aspect of any company’s brand and culture and is an essential element of public relations.

 Many clients/consumers make conscious efforts to associate with brands that resonate with their values.

-People support businesses that are committed to positively impacting the greater community.
+People support businesses that are committed to CSR activities that positively impact the world.

-CSR isn’t only important to customers but employees alike.
+Social responsibility isn’t only important to customers but to employees alike.
 While job searching, individuals are attracted to an organization’s mission and values.

 Just as consumers want to purchase from businesses that align with their personal beliefs; top talents seek to work for organizations that support initiatives that are important to them.